nachibat/basic_api_rest/README.md

 Backend project bases, with user model and their respective requests.
 In addition, it has a login and token verification.
-It's the basic thimg to start creating an api rest server.
+It's the basic thing to start creating an api rest server.

 Install node repositories with ```npm install```